Breaking Down Silos for Improved Member Experience

-The first step is better collaboration amongst payers and provider organizations.
-For payers and providers to align on shared goals, critical data must also be shared to enable providers to understand and even anticipate their patient's health status.
+The first step to solving this challenge is better collaboration amongst payers and provider organizations.
+For payers and providers to align on shared goals, they must share critical data.
 Both administrative and clinical data can contribute to providers taking important proactive steps to get or keep their patients healthy.
-Without it, all parties acting within the healthcare industry are just taking steps with limited information available to them.

-Health plans that make accurate data in real-time directly available to their members and physicians within their networks benefit from greater efficiency.
+Furthermore, health plans that make accurate data directly available in real-time to their members and physicians within their networks benefit from greater efficiency.
 Customer service representatives spend more time efficiently resolving individual queries or speaking with more members on a daily basis, for example.

 For members, it means they walk away from a shorter conversation with the right information or go in armed with the correct data to have a productive call – no frustrated call-backs necessary.
 The downstream impact of this?
-Increased member satisfaction and greater likelihood of follow-through on care plans or better medication adherence to stay healthy.
+Increased member satisfaction—a top goal for health plan leaders— and greater likelihood of follow-through on care plans or better medication adherence to stay healthy.